32 Famous Older Women Who Don't Seem To Age

 Elisabeth Shue

 If it kind of seems like Elisabeth Shue has been around forever, perhaps that's because she kind of has.
-Now 58, Shue rose to fame playing the love interest of "The Karate Kid" in the 1984 film of the same name.
+Now in her 60s, Shue rose to fame playing the love interest of "The Karate Kid" in the 1984 film of the same name.
 Starring roles in "Adventures in Babysitting" and "Cocktail" followed soon after.
 Somehow, Elisabeth Shue entered her 50s.
 But did that stop her from playing an entirely believable nursing mother having a torrid affair with the super-est of all super-hero/villains, Homelander, in Season 1 of Amazon Prime's "The Boys"?
 That would be a no, and her fans are eternally grateful.

 Rachel True

 What is this witchery?
 That is the question that may come to mind as one gazes upon the seemingly ageless visage of the small- and large-screen actor, Rachel True.
 N'est-ce pas, given that True rose to fame in the 1996 cult witchcraft classic, "The Craft,'" per AV Club.
 See that version of her on the left?
 That was back then.
 See the one on the right?
 That was just last year.
-So, when Hello Beautiful made the observation that the now-55-year-old actor hasn't aged since the 1990s, what was there to do besides wholeheartedly agree?
+So, when Hello Beautiful made the observation that the now almost 60-year-old actor hasn't aged since the 1990s, what was there to do besides wholeheartedly agree?

 Sandra Bullock

 Could the secret to Sandra Bullock's agelessness be her killer sense of humor?
 According to AP News, in 2018, Bullock joked that anyone can look as youthful as she does — provided they too sleep in a "sealed container" and avoid literally any substance that could be considered carcinogenic.
-But seriously, folks, the humble 58-year-old swears that what you see of her, while authentic, represents hours of primping in advance of pre-planned photo opportunities.
+But seriously, folks, the humble sixtysomething swears that what you see of her, while authentic, represents hours of primping in advance of pre-planned photo opportunities.

 Salma Hayak

 Born September 2, 1966, actor Salma Hayek looks younger than her years.
 Graciously, Hayek has revealed at least one of her go-to skin-care products: Crema de Tepezcohuite.
 And it's available on Amazon for under $10.
 As Hayek told Elle back in 2015, this skincare cream is "used in Mexico for burn victims because it completely regenerates the skin."
 Is that a bit extra?
-Perhaps, but, apparently, Hayek was still sold on the cream's utility as recently as April 2022, per Us Weekly, which notes there may, in fact, be some scientific validity to Hayek's claims.
+Perhaps, but apparently, Hayek was still sold on the cream's utility as recently as April 2022, per Us Weekly, which notes there may, in fact, be some scientific validity to Hayek's claims.

 Laura Linney